Practical estimation of the optimal classification error with soft labels and calibration: Experimental details

 \subsubsection{Comparing calibration algorithms using FeeBee}

 Here, we present experimental results where various calibration algorithms are evaluated using the FeeBee framework.
 We use the following real-world datasets: CIFAR-10/CIFAR-10H, Fashion-MNIST/Fashion-MNIST-H, SNLI, MNLI, AbductiveNLI, ICLR2017--2025, ICLR2017, \dots, and ICLR2025.
-For each dataset, we compare the FeeBee scores of the following calibration algorithms: isotonic calibration (\texttt{isotonic}), histogram binning (\texttt{hist}), full three-parameter beta calibration (\texttt{beta}), beta calibration with $b = a$ (\texttt{beta-am}), beta calibration with $m = \frac{1}{2}$ (\texttt{beta-ab}), beta calibration with $b = a, m = \frac{1}{2}$ (\texttt{beta-a}), and Platt scaling (\texttt{platt}).
-For histogram binning, we test various numbers of bins ($10, 15, 20, \dots, \frac{n}{2}$, where $n$ is the number of data points) and report the best and the worst scores among them.
+For each dataset, we compare the FeeBee scores of the following calibration algorithms: isotonic calibration (\texttt{isotonic}), histogram binning (\texttt{hist-10}, \texttt{hist-25}, \texttt{hist-50} and \texttt{hist-100}), full three-parameter beta calibration (\texttt{beta}), beta calibration with $b = a$ (\texttt{beta-am}), beta calibration with $m = \frac{1}{2}$ (\texttt{beta-ab}), beta calibration with $b = a, m = \frac{1}{2}$ (\texttt{beta-a}), and Platt scaling (\texttt{platt}).
 We set $N = 100$ for the approximation of FeeBee scores.

 \textbf{Choosing $\bm{E}$} \quad To compute the FeeBee scores, we need to choose a classifier error rate $E$ for each dataset.
 For image classification datasets (CIFAR-10 \& Fashion-MNIST), we use the error rates of Vision Transformer (ViT) models as we have seen in \Cref{chap:exp}.
 For natural language inference datasets (SNLI, MNLI \& AbductiveNLI), the ChaosNLI GitHub repository provides predictions of some pre-trained models.
 We use the best error rates among them as $E$.
 For the ICLR peer-review datasets, we do not have any pre-trained models, so we simply set $E$ to the overall acceptance rate, which is the error rate of a trivial reviewer who rejects any given paper no matter what.